lefthand67/parsing_books/ReadMe.md

 Rot Front!
-This is a Python program that aimed on parsing the txt format books from Gutenberg Project to a PostgreSQL database.
+This is a Python program that aimed at parsing the txt format books from Gutenberg Project to a PostgreSQL database.

 Program usage: